jetstream-cloud/js2docs/docs/ui/cacao/glossary.md

 ### <a name="T"></a>T

 **Template**<br/>
-A template refers to a set of instructions or description of what cloud resources to create on a cloud.
-A template in Cacao requires a template engine to process the hte instructions or description.
-Currently, Cacao's primary templates for OpenStack use Hashicorp Terraform.
+A template refers to a set of instructions or a description of what cloud resources to create in a cloud.
+A template in CACAO requires a template engine to process these instructions.
+Currently, CACAO only support Hashicorp Terraform templates, including any embedded scripts or code that is supported through Terraform's [local-exec provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec), such as Ansible.

 ### <a name="W"></a>W